lioolli/pinpoint-plugin-sample/README.md

 You can specify the JVM version for a test by @JvmVersion.

 #### Application Test
-PinpointPluginTestSuite is not for an Application which has to be launched by its own main class.
+PinpointPluginTestSuite is not for an application which has to be launched by its own main class.
 You can extends [AbstractPinpointPluginTestSuite](https://github.com/naver/pinpoint/blob/master/test/src/main/java/com/navercorp/pinpoint/test/plugin/AbstractPinpointPluginTestSuite.java) and related types to test such applications.